 (2) Cultural Studies

 Cultural analyses help to understand structural aspects of experience that may not be easily captured in empirical investigations.
 This is particularly relevant for an experience like shame that is often anticipated, concealed or bypassed – represented as structurally present but experientially absent.
-The focus for the cultural studies research will be contemporary (post-1980), and there will be an explicit emphasis on feminist and post-colonial analyses, seeking to uncover differential experiences of shame among patients, medical students and clinicians based on gender, class, ethnicity and race, while remaining alert to other intersectional factors such as sexuality and ability.
+The focus for the cultural studies research will be contemporary (post-1980), and there will be an explicit emphasis on feminist and post-colonial analyses, seeking to uncover differential experiences of shame among patients, medical students and clinicians based on gender, class, ethnicity, race and disability, while remaining alert to other intersectional factors such as sexuality and ability.
 The proliferation of illness narratives and medical memoirs since 1980, many written by women and ethnic minorities, makes this period most fruitful for considering lived experiences in medicine.
 The cultural studies investigation will incorporate a range of methodological practices (e.g., affect theory, feminist theory, critical race studies, deconstruction, post-colonial theory, narratology and iconography) and will proceed through two primary fields of study: (a) literary analysis, and (b) visual culture studies.

 (3) Empirical Sociology